 There are many different kinds of rangefinders: Lidar (using laser or infra-red light to measure distance), Sonar (using ultrasonic sound), and Radar (using microwave RF).
 Some are analog, producing pulses whose timing represent the distance to an object, others are digital sending data streams over serial to UARTs, or I2C, or even via UAVCAN.

 Object Avoidance features are new and should be used with caution.

-Up to 10 Rangefinders can be used in the system.
+Up to 10 Rangefinders can be used in the system (1 thru A).
 Object Avoidance can use a single 360 degree Lidar, or up to 9 unidirectional rangefinders: 8 arranged in a circle covering 45 degree wide segments, plus an upward facing rangefinder.
 And a downward facing rangefinder used for low altitude height above ground measurements.

 Connecting and Configuring the Rangefinder¶